mebbert/VariantToolChest/README.md

 between the Pheno file and the VCF file will be analyzed in the association test.
 There may be Samples that are not in one or the other, but these will not be included in the analysis and will not throw an error.

-The output file has the following format:
+The tab delimited output file is named filename_Assoc.txt has the following format:
 <pre><code>
 Chr	ID	Pos	Ref	Alt	CaseRefCount	CaseAltCount	ControlRefCount	ControlAltCount	OR	P-Value 20	.
 669442	TG	T	389	33	323	21	0.7664	0.3563